SharkBeard/fantasy-adventure/core/rules.md

 ### Legend lives on

-Your new character will have a chance to get some of dead characters stuff back.
+Your new character will have a chance to get some of the dead character's stuff back.
 In most adventures there are loot rolls that have an option to retrieve a previous character's stuff.
 You can take one of their items and gain 1 XP for investigating how they died.

 ### Tips